apache/openwhisk/README.md

 ### Slack

 You can also join the OpenWhisk Team on Slack [https://openwhisk-team.slack.com](https://openwhisk-team.slack.com) and chat with developers.
 To get access to our public slack team, request an invite [https://openwhisk.incubator.apache.org/slack.html](https://openwhisk.incubator.apache.org/slack.html).

-# Disclaimer

-Apache OpenWhisk is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
-While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.